 Let me explain...

-“Good morning,” “Good afternoon” or “Good evening” should be the first words out of your associates’ mouths when greeting a customer.
-Whether you train that all customers are “guests” – something I’m not fond of – or you train your employees that every customer is a sales prospect, your retail sales training must be to start an interaction on a positive note.
+“Good morning,” “Good afternoon” or “Good evening” should be the first words your sales associate utters when greeting a customer in your retail store.
+Whether you train that all customers are “guests” – something I’m not fond of – or you train your employees that every customer is a sales prospect, your retail sales training must be to start every interaction on a positive note.

 Yes, it is.

 I was in a Crate and Barrel a couple months ago and they had stationed a greeter at the front door.
 As people stepped three feet into the store they were all asked, “How’s it goin?’”

 Few if any answered or looked at the poor woman.
 Why?